git4shashikant/springboot-fluentd-logging-example/README.md

 * Log some message with ```curl -X GET http://localhost:4000/greeting```

 * Tail fluentd log with ```docker logs --follow test_fluentd```

+* browse "http://localhost:5601/app/management/kibana/indexPatterns" and setup index name pattern for kibana.
+  Specify fluentd-* to "Index name or pattern" and click "Create".
+  From menu select discover and add available fields to see the log values in columns.

 * Stop with ```CTRL-C``` and ```docker-compose down --remove-orphans```